dataning/Ning_work2/content/courses/_index.md

 header:
   caption: ""
   image: ""
-title: Courses
+title: Data Science Courses
 type: page
 ---

-I teach the following courses:
+I teach the following courses in the University of Leeds: